RichardOtter/Genealogy-scripts/RM/Run SQL/ReadMe.txt

 =========================================================================DIV80==
-Run SQL
+Run SQL commands on a RootsMagic database
 RunSQL

 Utility application for use with RootsMagic databases

 RootsMagic (RM) software uses a SQLite relational database as its data storage file.
-Having access to that file via third party tools is a major advantage to using RM.
+Having access to that file via third part tools is a major advantage to using RM.
+This software accesses that database directly to provide functionality not found in the RootsMagic program.

 =========================================================================DIV80==